 Copyright and Digital Technologies

 As digital technologies have changed so has what it means to create, copy, and distribute media.
-In Canada, Notice and Notice Regime is a tool established in the Copyright Act to help copyright owners deal with online copyright infringement (e.g. illegal downloading) so that they can protect their copyright material while respecting the interests and freedom of users.
+In Canada, the Notice and Notice Regime is a tool established in the Copyright Act to help copyright owners deal with online copyright infringement (e.g. illegal downloading) to protect their copyright material while respecting the interests and freedom of users.
 Ultimately, it formalized a voluntary industry-based practice that had been in place for several years.

 Therefore, when a copyright owner thinks that an Internet user might be infringing their copyright, they can send a notice of alleged infringement to the user’s ISP.
 Notice and Notice regime requires that the ISP forward (e.g. via email) the notice of alleged infringement to the user and then inform the copyright owner once this has been done.

 For example, a copyright owner identifies an internet user with a Canadian internet protocol (IP) address downloading a movie from a pirate site.
 Not knowing who the person is, the copyright owner can send a notice of alleged infringement to the ISP that owns the relevant IP address.
 The ISP must then forward the notice to its subscriber who was using that IP address at the time of the alleged infringement.

 In chapter 4 we explored the topic of open-source software.
 Open-source software has few or no copyright restrictions.
 The creators of the software publish their code and make their software available for others to use and distribute for free.
 This is great for software, but what about other forms of copyrighted works?
 If an artist or writer wants to make their works available, how can they go about doing so while still protecting the integrity of their work?
 Creative Commons is the solution to this problem.